Few-shot Personalization of LLMs with Mis-aligned Responses: Conclusion

 \section{Conclusion}

-In this paper, we propose \name{}, a simple yet effective framework for improving the few-shot personalization of LLMs.
+In this work, we propose \name{}, a simple yet effective framework for improving the few-shot personalization of LLMs.
 Our key idea is to optimize the input prompt by learning from the user information; we propose an efficient way to incorporate contexts of mis-aligned responses by LLMs during the optimization, and a retrieval approach to select the optimized prompt relevant to test query.
 The effectiveness of \name{} is demonstrated by results on various personalization tasks and LLMs.
-We believe that our framework could be beneficial for improving the experience with the personal usage of LLMs, which become increasingly emerging and important in the future.
-More discussions on the limitation and the broader impact of this work are presented in Appendix \ref{app:limitation}.